UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ![Add input parameters](./images/new_node_type/interfaces/connectto/add_input_parameters.png)

-:information_source: Interface operations will only be called if their properties can be satisfied/filled in => use this to differentiate between different connectsTo implementations
+:information_source: Interface operations will only be called if their properties can be satisfied/filled in => use this to differentiate between different connectTo implementations

 Save the changes you made.